bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 ---
-title: Integrate Stainless with bump.sh API docs
+title: Integrate Stainless with Bump.sh API docs
 authors: stainless-sam
 excerpt: Accelerate adoption of your API with native SDK examples automatically integrated into your API documentation
 date: 2025-02-28